fjdegroo/deshade/README.md

 ```

 # Running
-By default, deshade will not dump an application shaders to disk to
+Deshade dumps an application's shaders to directory `deshade`.
+If
-be replaced, unless a `shaders` directory exists where the application
+directory already exists, shaders found there matching shader hashes used
-is invoked.
+by application will with be replaced.

 ## OpenGL
 To dump and or replace the shaders of an OpenGL application, preload